THE BEGINNING OF THE SCHOOL AND STORIES FROM THE EARLIEST STUDENTS ONWARDS

 St Bernard’s closed in 1966.
 It never ceases to amaze me that so many former students still maintain contact and attend the various functions.
 One can still feel the strength of the College Spirit that was created in those early days school Masses.
 As the years pass and our numbers are less, that Spirit seems to have grown stronger.
 Each function I attend I experience that old affinity that exists between the De La Salle Brothers and the former Students.
 The motto “Sola Nobilitas Virtus” lives on in the halls of memory, and one can almost hear it echoing through the building in Merriwa Street.
 I thank God for St Bernard’s and the people responsible for its establishment.
 It must have been a sad day for all concerned when the doors closed for the last time.

 Some memories are as fresh today as when the incidents occurred.
 The time has come to cease forthwith and hold my peace.
 Cheers and best wishes.
 Remember that “Virtue Alone Is Noble”.

 75 YEARS AGO IN 1941 - CONTRIBUTOR - D J (JOE) TULINSKY (ex-student from 1941 onwards and Old Boy)

 How time flies!

-Seventy five years since SBC was established.
+Seventy five years since SBCK was established.
 Looking back over the years it was a sterling effort by Br Benignus and his allies to build the college.